OEUG99/Knowledge-Garden/pages/Assembler.md

-- An assembler program creates object code by translating combinations of mnemonics and syntax for operations and adressing modes into
+- An assembler program creates object code by translating combinations of mnemonics and syntax for operations and addressing modes into their numerical equivalents.
+Th